-Mike briefly served as a "training engineer" (or truck driver trainer) for a trucking company that did not allow the trainees to act as team drivers.
+Mike has served as a "training engineer" (or truck driver trainer) for two trucking companies:

 We will cover them on this page.

 It should be obvious that the reason why a person becomes part of a trucking team is to try to run twice the number of miles that a solo driver can run.

 In the USA, this may mean traveling coast-to-coast (or being on what one of our trucking companies called their "transcontinental" fleet).

 Both of the truckers in the team should have a clear understanding of what his or her job responsibilities are.

 For example: How many miles should each team driver try to cover during his or her driving shift?

 When we teamed, we found that each of us had certain talents.

 But you need to know in advance who will be responsible for what.

 This helped relieve the stress of not knowing the "unwritten rules" between the two people.